den-gr/PPS-22-Buildopoli/README.md

 GameControllerImpl(gameSession, GameView()).start()
 ```
-We also added a global behaviour that contains events available to players in all terrains (if event precondition allow it)
+We also added a global behaviour that contains events available to players in all terrains (if event precondition allows it)

 So how is made our game controller?
 ```scala